 You’ll notice strange blooms resembling flamingo heads and can yield seeds that can be used to start new plants.

 Your seed pods will emerge if pollinated.
-The seed pods can be visualized as lengthy and woody with splits in both directions.
+You can see lengthy and woody seed pods with splits in both directions.

-It would be best to allow the seed pod to crack on its own and the seeds to fall out before proceeding.
+It would be best to allow the seed pod to crack independently and the seeds to fall out before proceeding.

 Once the seed pod opens up, you’ll notice tiny seed parachutes similar to dandelion seeds.